eemokey/eemokey.github.io/_pages/mentorship.md

 Just send me an email to arrange a meeting time!

-If you are a UC Berkeley undergraduate, swing by my weekly drop-in office hours (listed [here](https://research.berkeley.edu/ours-peer-advisors/)).
+If you are a UC Berkeley undergraduate, feel free to swing by my weekly drop-in office hours (listed [here](https://research.berkeley.edu/ours-peer-advisors/)).

 I'm an advisor for [Berkeley Undergraduate Research](https://research.berkeley.edu/).